inknos/monteising/docs/README.md

 The class can draw 2D or 3D lattice from the class Lattice.

-## Multimimensional Neighbour Interactions and Counting
+## Multidiimensional Neighbour Interactions and Counting

 Since the lattice is a mono dimensional `bool *` we need a method to count the neighbours of each spin.